Welcome to today's edition of the Rush 24-7 podcast.

 That's still the narrative.

-So you think something broke last night.
+So you think something broke last night?

-Like maybe the wires, the cables connecting the podium mic to the amplifier just accidentally came unplugged, maybe, and they couldn't figure it out in ten minutes of trying to troubleshoot the problem.
+Like maybe the wires, the cables connecting the podium mic to the amplifier just accidentally came unplugged, maybe.

 Yeah, just one of those unfortunate technical glitches that nobody in 2016 could figure out how to find and fix.

-In the bumper music rotation open line Friday.
+Oh, yeah, little ZZ Top in the bumper music rotation open line Friday.

-We're gonna go to Pittsburgh.
+We're going to go to Pittsburgh.

 Jesse, great to have you on the EIB network.